Thairo Estrada Preview, Player Props: Giants vs. Phillies

-Thairo Estrada -- hitting .300 with three doubles, a home run, a walk and five RBI in his past 10 games -- will be in action for the San Francisco Giants against the Philadelphia Phillies, with Aaron Nola on the mound, on August 21 at 6:40 PM ET.
+The San Francisco Giants, including Thairo Estrada (batting .300 in his past 10 games, with three doubles, a home run, a walk and five RBI), battle starter Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a double) against the Braves.
+In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Braves.

 Thairo Estrada Game Info & Props vs. the Phillies